alihakimtaskiran/Glimy/README.md

   - **e** : Relative permittivity of the object.
 It may take float ot int.
 It is not restricted to be less than 1 intentionally, for researching Cherenkov Radiation, metamaterials etc.
   - **mu** : Relative permeability of the object.
 It may take float ot int.
 It is not restricted to be less than 1 intentionally.
   - **time** : The instance that after it refractive index of the area changes

+    ## geo3D.PointCloud(points, layer=0, e=1, mu=1)
+  Creates a point cloud object in 3D.
+It infills inside the points.
+It is compatible with convex hull.
+Draw miscallenious objects(i.e. pyramid,star, hearth) with it.
+  - **points** : Points that defines convex full.
+It is a list, tuple or array of 3D points.
+Coordinates indicates # of cell in the grid.
+Like [(1,2,0), (0,2,3), (0,3,4)].
+I needs at least 3 points.
+  - **layer** : Priority of the object.
+It is an integer and maximum can take 1000.
+The less **layer** value, the more prior the object.
+It is useful where you want to design object are overlapping like open access cavity dielectric waveguides.
+  - **e** : Relative permittivity of the object.
+It may take float ot int.
+It is not restricted to be less than 1 intentionally, for researching Cherenkov Radiation, metamaterials etc.
+  - **mu** : Relative permeability of the object.
+It may take float ot int.
+It is not restricted to be less than 1 intentionally.

   ## geo3D.RectPrism(A, B, layer, e=1, mu=1)
  Creates a rectangular prism in 3D.